 The 15-page document, circulated among ministers, set out in black-and-white how far off track Greece is in reducing its debt to the target from a level of around 170 percent of GDP now.

 Germany and other EU states say writing down their loans to Greece would be illegal.

 “A debt haircut may be the most comfortable and easy path for the affected country ... but our aim must be to fight the roots of the indebtedness,” Norbert Barthle, budget spokesman for German Chancellor Angela Merkel’s Christian Democrats said.

 “It would cost money, it would be a fatal signal to Ireland, Portugal and possibly Spain, as they would immediately ask why they should accept difficult conditions and push through difficult measures...and it would have consequences under budget law,” Barthle said in a radio interview.

 The Eurogroup document said Greek debt could fall to 120 percent of GDP two years late - in 2022 - without having to impose any losses on euro zone member states or forcing through a buy-back of Greek debt from private-sector bondholders.

 But International Monetary Fund chief Christine Lagarde rejected such an extension at similar talks last week.

 Without any corrective measures the document said Greek debt would be 144 percent in 2020 and 133 percent in 2022, figures first reported exclusively by Reuters last week.

-“To bring the debt ratio down further, one needs to take recourse to measures that would entail capital losses or budgetary implications for euro area member states,” the document says.
+“To bring the debt ratio down further, one needs to take recourse to measures that would entail capital losses or budgetary implications for euro area member states,” the document said.

 “Capital losses do not appear to be politically feasible and would jeopardise, at least in a number of member states, the political and public support for providing financial assistance.”